tranzzo/ios-card-tokenizer/README.md

 $ carthage update
 ```

-Then drag TranzzoSDK.framework into your Xcode project.
+Then drag TranzzoTokenizer.framework into your Xcode project.

 ## Features

 **Tokenization**: Simple way to obtain a Tranzzo user card token, generated on our servers.
+    For more information visit our [**documentation**](https://cdn.tranzzo.com/tranzzo-api/index.html)

 ## Usage

-1. Import TranzzoSDK framework header
+1. Import TranzzoTokenizer framework header

     ```swift
-    import TranzzoSDK
+    import TranzzoTokenizer
     ```

 2. Initialize the tokenizer for an environment you are working with

     ```swift
-    let tokenizer = TranzzoTokenizer(apiToken: <#appToken#>, environment: <#environment#>)
+    let tokenizer = TranzzoTokenizer(apiKey: apiKey, environment: environment)
     ```
-    Make sure to replace `appToken` with your application token.
+    Make sure to replace `appKey` with your application key.
+    If you are already using [Tranzzo Widget](https://cdn.tranzzo.com/tranzzo-api/index.html#widget-checkout) then you can use `key` parameter value.
+    Otherwise, contact our integration team to obtain one to become beta-tester.

+    Choose your `environment` depending on your needs.
+If you need to test your workflow in a SandBox mode, you should use `.stage`

 3. Construct a card data with your user's card information